rahulakrishna/rahulakrishna.github.io/content/blog/2025-06-14-moving-to-hugo.md

 ### Markdowns
 ---
 Authors in the book [[The Pragmatic Programmer]] tells us to store as much data as possible in Markdown.
 And Markdown seems to have won the markup war.
-(See relevant discussion here: (link to apple notes getting markdown export hn thread))
+(See relevant [Hacker News Discussion](https://news.ycombinator.com/item?id=44183923))

 All of my content in the Jekyll site was stored in plaintext markdown.
 Moving them over was a simple matter of copying the files over